 Alloy steel is steel that has been combined with other elements to create a new kind of material with different mechanical properties.
 Some of the most common elements that are combined with steel via alloying are aluminum, copper, boron, nickel, silicon, sulfur, titanium, etc. Bismuth and lead improve the machinability of steel, boron makes it even harder, copper helps with corrosion resistance.
 Nickel is one of the rare elements that has a double effect.
 It can improve the toughness of steel if its concentration in the alloy is between 2 and 5 percent.
 In the second case, the alloy has a bigger percentage of copper, between 12 and 20 and it can improve the corrosion resistance greatly.
+Thanks to its diversity and strength, Nickel Alloy is used in several areas: consumer, business, army, transport, aerospace, marine, and architectural applications.
+Many great companies provide various nickel products in different shapes and even custom made upon request; it’s just a matter of finding the best manufacturer.
 Of course, the steel itself is an alloy.
 It is created with iron and carbon.
 It is one of the strongest materials that we have as well as one of the cheapest to create.
 Alloy steel and high speed steel are the most important type of tool steel.

 Alloy steel are divided into two alloy steel types: low alloy steel and high alloy steel.
 What the exact difference and definition of both are still disputed.
 Some consider 4% to be the cutting off point and others think its 8%.
 But in general, when we speak about alloy steel we think about low alloy steel.